-A paean to the linseed, each Volume of the publication is themed around an organic material with enduring cultural significance.
+A paean to the linseed, each Volume of the publication is themed around a single ingredient with enduring cultural significance.

 A material which continues to nourish and inspire, at the confluence of the human and natural worlds.